ajbacon/Portfolio/week3.md

 ### Summary

-This week was busy with workshops in the morning, which left very little time to complete any further learning exercises.
-Hence my goals were
+This week was busy with workshops in the morning, which left very little time to complete any further learning exercises/practicals.
+However I was able to do some research into the basics of the web/internet and MVC pattern, writing some notes on both (links found above).
+I feel comfortable now with using ruby and organising code into classes hence it was good to be stretched further with adding the controller and views (front-end).
+We were introduced to Capybara, used to Feature Test interaction with the front-end, the premise and syntax is very similar to rspec used for unit testing, hence all the previous rspec TDD experience made this a much shallower learning curve.

+The weekend RPS challenge essentially went over the same content as the afternoon challenge, a good way to reinforce the learning of the week.
+Had a chance to play around with front-end and some CSS animations.

+An important piece of advice was given during this weeks challenge, and that was not to use Global Variables **EVER!**

 ### What to do differently going forward

-- Try not to have sole focus on completing the challenges, and when necessary take a step back and read the documentation.
+- I missed the documentation into RESTful routes, hence the afternoon challenge was not very RESTful.
+I must
+- Remember to keep views clean and controllers skinny (most of the gruntwork should be handled by the model)
 - Remember to test state rather than behaviour

-### Further Reading and Exercises
+### Knowledge gaps to work on

-- More reading required on
+- More reading required on OO principles to gain fuller understanding, perhaps with some exercises.
-- Rs
+- Keep working on mocks/doubles and dependency injection etc

+**See this [link](https://github.com/ajbacon/Portfolio/blob/master/todo_list.md) for todo list**